dubirl/FuelChainDAP/README.md

 Both command should return logs to indicate the smart contracts compiled and migrated to Ganache Your Transction Count in Ganache should be 4

-Get the mnenonic seed phrase from Ganache and copy it to a text file Open Google Chrome and locate the metamask icon - look for the option import seed from phrase Copy and paste the mnenoic phrase and set a new password (NOTE PASSWORD for this) If MetaMask status is Main Network change to custom and enter http://127.0.0.1:7545 Ensure that the private network appears and check that the ID of the account of metamask matches account 0 in Ganache.
+Get the mnenonic seed phrase from Ganache (12 words) and copy it to a text file Open Google Chrome and locate the metamask icon - look for the option import seed from phrase Copy and paste the mnenoic phrase and set a new password (NOTE PASSWORD for this) If MetaMask status is Main Network change to custom and enter CUSTOM URL  http://127.0.0.1:7545 Ensure that the private network appears and check that the ID of the account within metamask matches account 0 in Ganache.

 From the command prompt in the \fuelchainDap folder run the following command